Dmitri Nabokov: Career

 Nabokov translated many of his father's works, including novels, stories, plays, poems, lectures, and letters, into several languages.
 One of his first translations, from Russian to English, was Invitation to a Beheading, under his father's supervision.
 In 1986, Dmitri published his posthumous translation of a novella by his father that was previously unknown to the public.
 The Enchanter (Volshebnik), written in Russian in 1939, was deemed "a dead scrap" by his father and thought to have been destroyed.
 The novella has some similarities to Lolita.
 Consequently, it has been described as the Ur-Lolita ("The Original Lolita"), a precursor to Nabokov's best-known work, but Dmitri did not agree with this assessment.

 Dmitri collaborated with his father on a translation of Mikhail Lermontov's novel, A Hero of Our Time.

 In 1961, Nabokov made his operatic début by winning the Reggio Emilia International Opera Competition, basso division, singing the role of Colline in La bohème (this was also the début of his fellow cast member Luciano Pavarotti as Rodolfo; Pavarotti won the tenor competition).
 Among the highlights from his operatic career are performances at the Gran Teatre del Liceu with the soprano Montserrat Caballé and the tenor Giacomo Aragall.

 In 1968, Nabokov was cast in the movie Una jena in cassaforte (A Hyena in a Safe), directed by Cesare Canevari.
 The film was shot at Villa Toeplitz, in Varese.
-The cast also included Maria Luisa Geisberger, Ben Salvador, Alex Morrison, Karina Kar, Cristina Gaioni, and Otto Tinard.
+The cast also included Maria Luisa Geisberger, Ben Salvador, Alex Morrison, Karina Kar, Cristina Gajoni, and Otto Tinard.

 In Switzerland in 1980, Nabokov, also a semi-professional racecar driver, was driving a competition-model Ferrari 308 GTB when he crashed on the A9 motorway near Chexbres.
 He suffered third-degree burns over 40% of his body, and fractured his neck.
 Nabokov has said that he temporarily died: "[I am] enticed by a bright light at the far end of the classic tunnel, but restrain myself at the last instant when I think of those who care for me and of important things I must still do."
 The injuries suffered in the crash effectively ended his operatic career.

 As executor of his father's literary estate, Nabokov wrestled for 30 years over whether to publish his father's final manuscript, The Original of Laura.
 It was published by Knopf on November 16, 2009.

 In celebration of Vladimir Nabokov's centenary in 1999, Dmitri appeared as his father in Terry Quinn's Dear Bunny, Dear Volodya, a dramatic reading based on the personal letters between Nabokov and literary and social critic Edmund Wilson, whose words were read by William F. Buckley.
 Performances took place in New York City, Paris, Mainz, and Ithaca.

 Dmitri Nabokov published his own writings under a pen name that he never revealed.